-he opportunities to reap the many benefits of trees are numerous and significant to every citizen.
+The opportunities to reap the many benefits of trees are numerous and significant to every community member.
 Immediate action is required to reverse tree canopy decline and ensure a high quality of life for future generations in Vancouver.
 Widespread community tree planting and improved tree maintenance will help restore tree canopy throughout the city.